-If the machine is fitted with a decompression valve (A): Press the valve to reduce the pressure in the cylinder and make starting easier.
+If the machine is fitted with a decompression valve (B): Press the valve to reduce the pressure in the cylinder and make starting easier.
 You should always use the decompression valve when starting the machine.
-Once the machine has started the valve will automatically return to its closed position.
+Once the machine has started the valve will automatically return to its original setting.